hrutvikyadav/knowledge-base/Advanced/EmbeddedC/Working with larger programs.md

 Allocation and Deallocation happens automatically, no need to manually intervene.
 Stack keeps growing and shrinking as data gets pushed and popped.
 It cannot grow beyond a limit, so keep and eye out for stack overflow scenarios.

+### Heap
+It is a hierarchical data structure, a large pool of memory available for dynamic use (see [[Anatomy of a process#Heap|Stack in OS]])
+We can allocate, deallocate as needed.
+Memory needs to be managed manually.
+When using heap, look out for memory leaks(forgot to free) and double free(attempt to free memory that is either not allocated *or* allocated to someone else) errors.
+Has more overhead than stack.

+### When to use stack v/s heap
+- Use heap if:
+    - you need to allocate a large block of memory for a huge data structure.
+    - you need to reference a variable for a long time.
+    - you need dynamic memory i.e. dealing with arbitrary data.
+- Use stack if:
+    - you need many variables for a small lifetime of the entire program, more specifically if the variable lifetime is tied to certain function.
+    - size of data is known beforehand.

+> [!tip]
+> Whenever possible, try to use stack
+> If more fine tuned control is needed go for the heap